Paper ballot (hand marked paper ballots and ballot marking devices)

 The recount board decides by majority vote how to count the challenged ballots.
 NDCC § 16.1-16-01(7).

-This information was updated 6/5/2020 using the North Dakota Century Code (NDCC) current through the changes approved by the 66th Legislative Assembly (2019).
+The other sections were updated 6/5/2020 using the North Dakota Century Code (NDCC) current through the changes approved by the 66th Legislative Assembly (2019).